Am I Part of MCLIU?

 By signing a union card, you become a card-carrying member of the union.
 As such, you will be invited to attend unit and general assemblies, meetings, and other events where you can share your thoughts and experiences, and help shape where we are going and how we get there.
 In short, by being a card-carrying member you can exercise your democratic right and fully participate in the union.

-This is particularly important at present because we are in a bargaining year, working toward our first collective agreement.
 As a member, you will receive regular updates as to how things are going, and will be invited to meetings to discuss the university’s responses to our proposals and to vote on important issues that arise at the bargaining table.
 The bargaining committee, the elected members who sit at the bargaining table, can only bargain when given a mandate from the membership as a whole.
 Your participation is thus an important part of this process, and the only way that we, as a union, can move forward to positively affect change in the University and make our university a better place to work and to learn.